Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The Cluny Gallo-Roman baths

 What's left of them have now been integrated into the National Museum of the Middle Ages, also known as the Cluny Museum.
+To see these soaring vestiges, head down to the basement once you enter the museum.

 3. La Porte de Mars, Reims